-REFILE-Asia Graphics-Vietnam, Taiwan stocks top June gains in Asia-Pacific
+CORRECTED-Asia Graphics-Vietnam, Taiwan stocks top June gains in Asia-Pacific (July 3)

-July 3 Vietnam and Taiwan stocks lead the Asia-Pacific region in June with gains of 5.24 pct and 3.53 pct respectively.
+July 3 (Reuters) - Vietnam and Taiwan stocks lead the Asia-Pacific region in June with gains of 5.24 pct and 3.53 pct respectively.

-Indian stocks fell more than 1 percent in June on profit-taking and caution ahead of the launch of a unified goods and services tax (GST).
+Indian stocks fell more than 1 percent in June on profit-taking and shares ahead of the launch of a unified goods and services tax (GST).
 The NSE index's decline in June was the first monthly fall this year.

 Malaysian equities also fell marginally last month.

-The region's gains for the year so far were led by the South Korea followed by India and Taiwan.
+The region's gains for the year so far were led by South Korea followed by India and Taiwan.

-Asian markets performance in June: tmsnrt.rs/2t8oBZ7 Asian markets performance this year: tmsnrt.rs/2t8d7EY Asian markets valuations: tmsnrt.rs/2sDwq5N Asian markets-Analyst revision scores: tmsnrt.rs/2t85e2J
+Asian markets performance in June: tmsnrt.rs/2t8oBZ7 Asian markets performance this year: tmsnrt.rs/2t8d7EY Asian markets valuations: tmsnrt.rs/2sLkNtn Asian markets-Analyst revision scores: tmsnrt.rs/2t85e2J

 Vietnam's Q2 economic growth quickens, thanks to manufacturing